stassa/THELEMA/README.md

 You can verify this if by doing the following:

-a) Load the output grammar file from the Shiny Happy Path section into a new Prolog instance (don't use the old one or you'll get told off)
+1. Load the output grammar file from the Shiny Happy Path section into a new Prolog instance (don't use the old one or you'll get told off)
-b) Enter this query at the Prolog top-level:
+2. Enter this query at the Prolog top-level:

-   ?- forall(phrase(ability, P), writeln(P)).
+> forall(phrase(ability, P), writeln(P)).

 If you followed the Shiny Happy Path to the letter, the above query should give you a set of nice little derivations reproducing the examples in the training